George Lopez Hosts Kareem Abdul-Jabbar Celebrity Roast, 11/17

-In honor of Kareem Abdul-Jabbar's legendary basketball career and to celebrate the much-anticipated statue that will be unveiled by the Los Angeles Lakers in-front of the Staples Center Star Plaza on November 16th, multi-talented entertainer George Lopez, whose career encompasses television, film, stand-up comedy and late-night television, will host a celebrity roast tonight, November 17th at the JW Marriott L.A.
+In honor of Kareem Abdul-Jabbar's legendary basketball career and to celebrate the much-anticipated statue that will be unveiled by the Los Angeles Lakers in-front of the Staples Center Star Plaza on November 16th, multi-talented entertainer George Lopez, whose career encompasses television, film, stand-up comedy and late-night television, will host a celebrity roast on Saturday, November 17th at the JW Marriott L.A.
 LIVE and Ritz-Carlton in Los Angeles.
 On hand to join Lopez for the honors will be a Who's Who of sports icons and celebrity guests, presenters and performers including Earvin "Magic" Johnson, the "Showtime" Lakers and many more.
 Additional information about the event can be found at www.skyhookfoundation.org/kaj.

 This is the first time the basketball icon, best-selling author, humanitarian and cultural ambassador will be roasted.
 Since his retirement as a player, Mr. Abdul-Jabbar has devoted himself to projects focused on African American history and education.

 The Celebrity Roast will also serve as the kick-off to a national multi-city tour called the Kareem Abdul-Jabbar Experience.
 Presented by The Skyhook Foundation will feature a never-before-seen 300+ piece traveling exhibit of memorabilia from all segments of Abdul-Jabbar's life and professional career and will benefit the Skyhook Foundation and STEM Education (Science, Technology, Engineering & Mathematics).
 Generous support provided by Wells Fargo.